lalten/rules_appimage/README.md

 See the [latest release notes](https://github.com/lalten/rules_appimage/releases/latest) for a snippet to add to your `MODULE.bazel` or `WORKSPACE`.

+rules_appimage aims to be compatible and test with the last two [Bazel LTS releases](https://bazel.build/release) but is likely to work with older versions as well.

 ### Usage

 There is an example workspace in [`examples/`](https://github.com/lalten/rules_appimage/blob/main/examples/README.md).